openshift-cs/rosaworkshop/OSD3.11/6-storage.md

 ![ExistingFile](/images/6-ostoy-existingfile.png)

 #### 6. Confirm via the container
 Now let's confirm that it's actually there by using the CLI and checking if it is available to the container.
-If you remember we mounted the directory `/var/demo_files` to our PVC.
+If you looked inside the deployment YAML file, we mounted the directory `/var/demo_files` to our PVC.
 So get the name of your front-end pod

 `oc get pods`